Consultant - for the realization of a harmonized methodology on participatory mapping of representative areas of Pool and Niari

 Selection Process

-No proposal development costs will be charged to WRI; all costs must be borne by the bidders.
+No proposal development costs will be charged to WRI, all costs must be borne by the bidders.
 WRI may award to the bidder offering the best value without discussion.
 However, WRI reserves the right to request clarification from bidders and to negotiate with bidders deemed to be within a competitive range.

 WRI may, at its discretion and without explanation to potential suppliers/organizations/consultants, etc., choose to discontinue this call for tenders without obligation to these potential suppliers/organizations/consultants, etc. or to award multiple prizes under this call for tenders.
 Contracts will not be awarded to suppliers/organizations/consultants, etc., prohibited by the Congolese/US government or named on restricted party lists.